-In September 2014, the Company entered into an advisory agreement, as amended, with James M. Wilson, M.D., Ph.D., the Company's Scientific Founder and Special Advisor (formerly the Company's Chief Scientific Advisor), who is also the Chairman of the Company's Scientific Advisory Board.
-The agreement required a fixed monthly payment in consideration for scientific advisory services and expired in March 2017.
-Dr. Wilson will continue to provide services at no cost to the Company pursuant to a new advisory agreement entered into in March 2017.
-During the three months ended March 31, 2017, the Company incurred advisory fees of \$0.1 million under the agreements.
-Additionally, in 2014 and 2015 the Company granted options to purchase a total of 211,600 shares of common stock to Dr. Wilson as compensation for the advisory services to be provided to the Company, which vest partially upon the completion of service conditions and partially upon the achievement of specified performance conditions as set forth in the award agreements.
+In September 2014, the Company entered into an advisory agreement, as amended, with James M. Wilson, M.D., Ph.D., who was formerly the Company's Chief Scientific Advisor, and is currently the Chairman of the Company's Scientific Advisory Board and Special Advisor.
+The agreement required a fixed monthly payment in consideration for scientific advisory services and expired in March 2017, after which the Company no longer deemed Dr. Wilson to be a related party.
+During the three months ended March 31, 2017, the Company incurred advisory fees of \$0.1 million under the agreement, which are recorded as research and development expenses in the consolidated statements of operations and comprehensive income (loss).
+Pursuant to a new advisory agreement entered into in March 2017 and which expires on December 31, 2018, Dr. Wilson may provide services at no cost to the Company.